Checks if the application has execute permissions for the given path.

 The path to remove.

-if the removal was successful, false
+true if the removal was successful, false otherwise.

 Returns the size of the file at the given path in bytes.